Non-simple polyominoes of K\H{o}nig type and their canonical module: Basics on polyominoes and polyomino ideals

 A path of five cells $C_1, C_2, C_3, C_4, C_5$ of $\cP$ is called an \textit{L-configuration} if the two sequences $C_1, C_2, C_3$ and $C_3, C_4, C_5$ go in two orthogonal directions.
 A set $\cB=\{\cB_i\}_{i=1,\dots,n}$ of maximal horizontal (or vertical) blocks of rank at least two, with $V(\cB_i)\cap V(\cB_{i+1})=\{a_i,b_i\}$ and $a_i\neq b_i$ for all $i=1,\dots,n-1$, is called a \textit{ladder of $n$ steps} if $[a_i,b_i]$ is not on the same edge interval of $[a_{i+1},b_{i+1}]$ for all $i=1,\dots,n-2$.
-We recall that a closed path has no zig-zag walks if and only if it contains an L-configuration or a ladder of at least three steps (see \cite[Section 6]{Cisto_Navarra_closed_path}).
-For instance, in Figure \ref{Figure: Example closed paths} they are displayed a prime closed path on the left and an other one with zig-zag walks on the right.
+We recall that a closed path has no zig-zag walks if and only if it contains an $L$-configuration or a ladder of at least three steps (see \cite[Section 6]{Cisto_Navarra_closed_path}).
+For instance, in Figure \ref{Figure: Example closed paths} there is presented on the left side a closed path whose polyomino ideal is prime (so it does not contain zig-zag walks), and on the right side a closed path with zig-zag walks.